 Camp is a great place for kids to unplug from technology.
 At camp, relationships are built face-to-face rather than through group chats and social media.
 Art is created with paintbrushes and pottery clay instead of Snapchat filters.
 Sports are played with balls, rackets, sweat, and occasionally a scrape or two, not a click or swipe.
 And, the weather is checked in the morning by stepping out on the cabin porch or rolling up the tent flaps, not by opening an app.

-So what does screen-free mean?
-For Summer 2018, the only electronics allowed at OSRUI are:
+For Summer 2019, the only electronics allowed at OSRUI are:

 There’s more information on this policy (along with lots of other helpful information) in the OSRUI Family Handbook, which is on the Forms Dashboard in CampInTouch.

 These policies are designed to create a welcoming and inclusive community at OSRUI.
 Thank you for your understanding and your cooperation.